danieto98/SofAR_Project/README.md

 The mobile robot used is an Husqvarna, connected to a RaspberryPi, Kinect for RGBD data, a microphone, and a Smartwatch to teleoperate it.

 The robot is expected to navigate an area, through smartwatch teleoperation, and acquire labels for objects when a voice command is sent.
 Then, is expected to move between labelled objects once voice commands are given through the microphone.

+##### SPEECH RECOGNITION REQUIREMENTS #####

+For the Speech Recognition Library, you can follow the guidelines at:  https://pypi.org/project/SpeechRecognition/ .
+In this project, we use a microphone as input: it therefore necessary to install the PyAudio repository (https://pypi.org/project/PyAudio/)
+For ROS Melodic users, the installation should not greate any issue.
+For ROS Kinetic users, the suggested installation and version requirements might not work.
+To avoid this problem, we suggest to:
+-download PyAudio-0.2.11.tar.gz from https://pypi.org/project/PyAudio/ .
+-move it to the the Python2.7 repository (/usr/local/lib/python2.7/dist-packages, you will need sudo privileges.
+-run tar xvf PyAudio-0.2.11.tar.gz
+-cd PyAudio-0.2.11
+-sudo python setup.py install